Best time to visit the Dominican Republic

 Humpback whale off the Samaná peninsula © Jenya_TarasoF/Shutterstock

 Some locations, such as the mountainous interior, particularly the Cordillera Central, are significantly cooler in winter.
-Temperatures on the mountain peaks have even been known to drop below zero, so bring that extra cosy layer or two if you’re planning on hiking.
+Temperatures on the mountain peaks have even been known to drop below zero, so bring that extra cozy layer or two if you’re planning on hiking.

 There's usually plenty of accommodation to go around, even in peak season, so finding somewhere to stay shouldn't be a problem.
 If you can, go early in December before prices rocket.
 There are also several guesthouses and hostels available as an alternative to hotels, should you prefer a more independent vibe.